English Language Proficiency Requirements

-- Passed a nationally administered professional test that requires evaluation of both oral and written English (e.g., USMLE, Cambridge CPE passed with a B).
+- Passed a nationally administered professional test that requires evaluation of both oral and written English (e.g., USMLE or Cambridge C2 Proficiency passed with a Grade B or higher)

 - Completion of Level 112 of Intensive English instruction at an ELS Language Center.
 Please provide the completion certificate.